ttcg/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.

 ## Development server
+Step 1:
+Run `json-server --watch db.json` to host the json server which provides api data for the application.

+Step 2:
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding